Skip to content

 D7 — Publisher / Listener protocols in spectral.core.events.protocols

-Originally one channel per producer context (<producer_bc>_outbox_new).
-Refined: column-value-driven routing with outbox_default as the baseline channel plus per-generation channels outbox_gen_<N> (TA-19 D5).
+Column-value-driven routing: outbox_default is the baseline channel, plus per-generation channels outbox_gen_<N>.
 The core.outbox_notify() trigger fires pg_notify(NEW.channel, NEW.id::text) on INSERT; the trigger function stays frozen.
 Workers LISTEN only on their own generation’s channel — V2 worker is structurally incapable of receiving V1 NOTIFY.
 The split axis is processing-characteristic (hot/cold, latency class) plus deployment-generation, not context.

 NOTIFY payload is the outbox row ID only (UUID string, ~36 bytes — trivially within the 8 KB Postgres cap).
 Full payload lives in the outbox row, pulled by the handler.